BiinRw/P-tuning-Preference-Explicit2Implicit-alignment/README.md

-# LLaMA RLHF Project
+# Preference alignment Project

-This repository contains the implementation of RLHF (Reinforcement Learning from Human Feedback) training for LLaMA models, focusing on preference-guided optimization.
+This repository contains the implementation of DPO () training for LLaMA and Qwen models, focusing on preference-guided optimization.

 ## Project Structure